supabase/pg_replicate/api/README.md

 ## Database Management

 ### Initial Setup
-To set up and initialize the database, run the following command from the `api` directory:
+To set up and initialize the database, run the following command from the main directory:

 ```bash
 ./scripts/init_db.sh